muratk3n/thirdwave/en/2020/09/space-exploration-goals-colonization.md

 <a name='venus'/>

-Venus is relatively close, has the right gravity and in its upper atmo, with extra engineering, can be made habitable.
+Venus is relatively close, has the right gravity and in its upper atmo, with the proper engineering, can be made habitable.

 <iframe width="340"  src="https://www.youtube.com/embed/gJ5KV3rzuag?start=60" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>